sonelrubin/dynamics-365-contact-center/contact-center/implement/set-up-embedded-experience.md

 3. Go to **Utility Items** and select **Open CTI Softphone** to add the softphone utility.

-4. Name your softphone appropriately (for example, "MSFT Omnichannel"), set the width to 400, and the height to 600, then select **Save**.
+1. Name your softphone appropriately (for example, "MSFT Omnichannel"), set the width to 400, and height to 600, then select **Save**.

 5. Navigate to the **Service Console** from the **Apps** page.